Installing Bioconductor packages

 OUTPUT

-Specifically, the current Bioconductor and CRAN repositories can be displayed as follows.
+Specifically, the union of current Bioconductor repositories and other repositories on the search path can be displayed as follows.

 R